Home > Baby > Keeping Your Baby Safe > SUDI – What is it? and how to prevent it

 SUDI stands for Sudden Unexpected Death in Infancy.
 Each year about sixty babies die a SUDI death in New Zealand.
 Most happen in the first six months of life and when a baby sleeps.
 SUDI is the term now used to describe all sudden unexpected deaths of babies.
 It describes:

 The first six months of life are critical for all babies as they adjust to life outside the womb.
 Placing babies face-up (on the back) to sleep is essential to their survival through this critical stage.

 Babies have an in-built monitor or ‘arousal response’ to protect themselves against life-threatening events during sleep.
 This response fails for SUDI babies.
 They do not wake up.
 Arousal is vulnerable in the first six months.

 A health arousal protects against SUDI.
-It can be weakened by the harmful effects of smoking in pregnancy, as well by being premature, sleeping on the tummy, being formula fed and being unwell.
+It can be weakened by the harmful effects of smoking in pregnancy, as well by being premature, sleeping on the tummy and being unwell.